gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 In scope is

 Out of scope: risk assessment,
-"information to ensure the transparency of the supply chain of relevant products"
+"information to ensure the transparency of the supply chain of relevant products", any further upstream or downstream EPCIS events

 ## Data sharing requirements